 - that it will be indexed in Search engines

-To optimize both of these, enrich your scoops with your point of view; by giving context - however short or simple it is - you will bring value to your audience, make it more likely to check out on other scoops on your topic and improve your ranking in Search Engine results.
+To optimize both of these, enrich your scoops with your insights.
+By giving context - however short or simple it is - you will bring value to your audience, make it more likely to check out on other scoops on your topic and improve your ranking in Search Engine results.

-4. Build it and they won't come: share your curation to initiate the process
+Build it and they won't come: share your curated scoops to initiate the process

 While eventually, Scoop.it will let you reach beyond your social graph, getting your content out there is an important first step.
 Scoop.it makes it easy to cross-post to your favorite platforms: Facebook, LinkedIn, Twitter, Google+ or even your blog on Tumblr or Wordpress and several other platforms and social networks.

 To do so, remember to connect your social networks to Scoop.it by visiting http://www.scoop.it/share/configuration (you can always come back to this page by clicking on the Scoop.it menu in the top right corner next to your avatar and going to Settings > Sharing Options).

 Following that, sharing a scoop to your networks is as simple as checking a box.

 Build your Interest Graph on Scoop.it